 According to the 2016 College Scorecard, the median salary of ACPHS students ten years after entering school is $118,800, the third highest figure among the 4,053 schools that make up the College Scorecard database.

 The ACPHS experience is one that combines quality academics, experiential learning, personalized attention, and a strong emphasis on service – all of which help our students grow personally and develop into talented and trusted professionals.

 ACPHS has long been regarded for its Doctor of Pharmacy program which remains the school’s core program.
 In recent years, the College has expanded its academic offerings to include five bachelor’s programs and five master’s programs in the health sciences.

 Opportunities exist for students within each of these programs to work side-by-side with faculty on groundbreaking research in areas such as cancer, infectious disease, and obesity.

 These opportunities, along with access to resources such as the cutting edge Pharmaceutical Research Institute, are part of what distinguishes ACPHS from other colleges and universities.

-The academic experience at the College is complemented by numerous community service initiatives, including the ACPHS Academy, an afterschool science enrichment program for students beginning in the third grade.
+The academic experience at the College is complemented by numerous community service initiatives, including a student-led Community Health Day in Albany and Wellness Fair in Colchester.